rahimkhalid/RONotificationView/README.md

 ## Licence

-Folding cell is released under the MIT license.
+RONotificationView is released under the MIT license.
 See [LICENSE](./LICENSE) for details.